matthewjhenry/matthewjhenry.github.io/_posts/2021-01-20-solargeo-precip-2.md

 - how different top-of-atmosphere forcings (that would result from different injection strategies) affect atmospheric circulation and hence precipitation.
 - how the spectral properties of the shortwave reduction affect precipitation, by manipulating the spectral bands within which shortwave radiation is reduced.
 - how stratospheric heating and changes in cloud radiative forcing that result from the presence of stratospheric aerosols affect precipitation.

+Ideally, this will lead us to understand how a given region's precipitation will be affected by a given injection strategy, and better inform decisionmakers on tradeoffs.